Central Zone

 LAVA LAKE, Little: Rainbow trout, brook trout

 The Metolius River continues to be excellent for mountain whitefish, redband trout, and bull trout.
 Nymphing with golden stonefly, midge and perdigon nymphs have been effective for trout and streamers are always a good bet for bull trout.
-Anglers should keep an eye out for afternoon blue wing olive hatches.
+Anglers should keep an eye out for afternoon blue wing olive, green drake, and pale morning dun hatches.

 Catch-and-release for trout including bull trout.
 Fishing is restricted to fly-fishing only with barbless hooks upstream of Bridge 99 (Lower Bridge).
-The Metolius River above Allingham Campground Bridge (NF-1217) closed to angling for the season and will reopen May 22, 2026.
+The Metolius River above Allingham Campground Bridge (NF-1217) reopened May 22, 2026.

 NORTH TWIN LAKE: Rainbow trout

-Broodstock rainbow trout were stocked into North Twin Lake the last week of January.
-This is a rare and exciting opportunity to catch trophy trout from Wizard Falls Hatchery, many in the 4-8 lbs. range.
-As a reminder, to allow everyone a chance at catching one of these fish, only one fish over 20 inches long can be harvested each day.
+Anglers report good fishing for recently stocked trout and holdovers.
+North and South Twin Lakes were stocked with legal trout in late May.
 Brown bullhead, which have been illegally introduced to North Twin for a second time following the 2015 rotenone treatment, has increased in abundance.
 This is a reminder that it is illegal to transport live fish in Oregon without a permit from ODFW.
-North and South Twin were last stocked in early September.
-Last updated 2/5/26.
+Last updated 6/4/26.

 OCHOCO RESERVOIR: Rainbow trout, black crappie, smallmouth bass